-The purpose for this Procurement Manual is to provide the steps necessary to execute procurement actions in compliance with the Procurement Ordinance.
+The purpose for this manual is to provide the steps necessary to execute procurement actions in compliance with the Procurement Ordinance.
 These steps are designed to not only ensure compliance with the adopted Ordinance, but also maximize the purchasing value of public funds, maintain the integrity of the procurement process, and ensure that both the process and end result are auditable.

-Failure to comply with this Procurement Manual shall be deemed a violation and may be subject to administrative disciplinary action, following Collier County Government Human Resources procedures and guidelines, up to and including dismissal from Collier County Government employment.
-This Procurement Manual applies to the procurement of all goods and services irrespective of the source of the funds.
-Nothing within this Procurement Manual will prevent the County from complying with the terms and conditions of any grant, gift or bequest that is otherwise consistent with law.
+This manual applies to the procurement of all goods and services irrespective of the source of the funds.
+Nothing within this manual will prevent the County from complying with the terms and conditions of any grant, gift or bequest that is otherwise consistent with law.

-The Procurement Services Division provides centralized procurement support and services to County departments and other offices, including appointed and elected officials who elect to utilize the Procurement Services Division under the Board of County Commissioners of Collier County.
+The Procurement Services Division provides centralized procurement support and services to county departments and other offices, including appointed and elected officials who elect to utilize the Procurement Services Division under the Board of County Commissioners of Collier County.

-The reader is reminded to consider all of the information in this Procurement Manual, as well as Standard Operating Procedures, forms, and training material available on the Procurement Services Division SharePoint, when undertaking procurement activities.
+The reader is reminded to consider all of the information in this Manual, as well as Standard Operating Procedures and forms, when undertaking procurement activities.